nmkpaleo/nmk-cms/docs/admin/drawer-register.md

 5. When the scanning status is set to *In progress*, at least one scanning user must be selected.
 6. Save the entry.
 Status and user changes are recorded in the log automatically.

+## Importing and Exporting
+1. From the **Drawer Registers** changelist, use the **Import** and **Export** buttons to bulk load or download entries.
+2. CSV files use a semicolon (`;`) to separate multiple localities, taxa, or scanning users.
+3. After uploading an import file, review the preview and confirm to apply the changes.

 ## Viewing Change Logs
 1. In the admin list, select a drawer register.
 2. Scroll to the **Drawer Register Logs** section to see a history of status and user changes.